vechain/vechain-sdk-js/docs/provider.md

             (message: string, parent?: Error) => new Error(message, parent) );
     ```
- - Start interacting with theVeChain blockchain using the available methods provided by the HardhatVeChainProvider.
+ - Start interacting with the VeChain blockchain using the available methods provided by the HardhatVeChainProvider.

 Example:
 ```typescript { name=vechain-hardhat-provider, category=example }